 Eligible applicants shall be full-time employees of VUM.
 The selection of applicants is carried out based on the information provided in the Application Forms including a teaching/training programme, invitation/letter of confirmation issued by the receiving institution indicating the envisaged mobility period and the number of teaching/training hours, short motivation of the receiving institution’s choice and the mobility objectives.
 Clearly justified value-added for the institution to be achieved as a result of the prospective staff mobility would be considered an advantage during the selection procedure.
-Selection is fair and transparent and in line with the predefined rules and regulations for the management and implementation of the Erasmus+ programme for academic mobility at institutional level.
+Selection is fair and transparent and in line with the predefined rules and regulations for the management and implementation of the Erasmus+ programme for academic mobility at the institutional level.
 Selection results are announced within one month after the deadline for submission of the application forms.
 All candidates are informed personally on the selection results.
-The latter are also published on the website of the institution.
-Selection results from the staff mobility application procedure for 2016/2017 could be found here.
+The latter is also published on the website of the institution.
+Selection results from the staff mobility application procedure for 2018/2019 could be found here.

 Before the mobility

 All staff members selected for participation in an Erasmus+ mobility are invited to fill out and sign the following documents:

 - Staff Mobility Agreement for Teaching or Staff Mobility Agreement for Training: this is a trilateral agreement signed between the beneficiary, the home and the receiving institution